 What follows are the details of the squareknots I have earned.

-The Arrow of Light is the highest rank in Cub Scouting.
-It is the one of the only two awards a Scout can wear on their adult uniform The Eagle Scout Award is the highest rank in the Boy Scout Program.
+The Arrow of Light is the one of the only two awards a Scout can wear on their adult uniform The Eagle Scout Award is the highest rank in the Boy Scout Program.
 The latter awards are adult awards.

 The Eagle Scout Award is probably the most famous award a youth can earn.
 It is highly respected and coveted.
 It shows a youth's abitlity for planning, leadership, completion of tasks as well as a long list of other skills and achievements.
 Only about 5-10% of the boys in the Scouting Program will go on to earn this award.